adityamehra/udacity-linux-server-configuration/README.md

 	$ su - grader
 	$ mkdir .ssh
 	$ touch .ssh/authorized_keys
-	$ vim .ssh/authorized_keys
+	$ vi .ssh/authorized_keys
 	```
-	Copy the public key generated on your local machine to this file and save
+	Copy the public key (_one with the extension .pub_) generated on your local machine to this file and save

 	```
 	$ chmod 700 .ssh